 We may publicly express our concerns in the near future as, in our view, the information upon which the press release will be based is sufficiently reliable to indicate a matter warranting immediate attention.
 We also believe that the wider public should be alerted to the potential implications of the above-mentioned allegations.
-The press release will indicate that we have been in contact with your Excellency's Government's to clarify the issue/s in question.
+The press release will indicate that we have been in contact with your company to clarify the issue/s in question.

-Please note that letters expressing similar concerns have been sent to the Governments of Japan, United Kingdom of Great Britain and Northern Ireland and United States of America, as well as to companies involved in the abovementioned allegations.
+Please note that a letter expressing similar concerns was sent to the Government of Japan, Malawi, United Kingdom of Great Britain and Northern Ireland and United States of America as well as to companies involved in the abovementioned allegations.

-Please accept, Excellency, the assurances of our highest consideration.
+Please accept, Mr. Freeman, the assurances of our highest consideration.

-Siobhán Mullally

-Special Rapporteur on trafficking in persons, especially women and children
+Siobhán Mullally Special Rapporteur on trafficking in persons, especially women and children